Retail Sales Mindset: How You Can Walk Away A Winner

-To go back to your store with a different attitude the next day
+To go back to your store with a different attitude tomorrow.

 Next find something to latch hold of, an idea or initiative you will pursue.
 Something that challenges you.
 That you might fail at.
 That has no proven ROI or certainty but you know in your heart of hearts would goose you to become a better human being.